MarcelloDuarte/php-expando/README.markdown

 PHP_Expando
 ===========

-**PHP_Expando** is a library that allows the adding methods to classes or objects using a neat closure syntax.
+**PHP_Expando** is a library that allows adding methods to classes or objects using a neat closure syntax.

 How does it work
 ----------------